-Equine Facilitated Training
+Equine Facilitated Training (EFT)

-What is equine-based corporate development?
+What is equine facilitated corporate training?

 What does it include?